home icon

 Download the Ketley Quality and Environmental Policy

-Raw materials: Etruria Marl Clay from our local quarry in Brierley Hill
+Raw materials: Etruria Marl Clay from our own quarry in Cannock, 12 miles from our factory, and sand

 Find out more about Ketley's approach to sustainability

-Click for the Brick Development Association infograhic on Sustainability of Brick
+Click for the Brick Development Association infographic on Sustainability of Brick

 See below the latest video about Sustainability of Brick from the Brick Development Association